timtimtim3/DL2_EMPSN/blogpost.md

 where $\text{Inv}(\sigma, \tau)$ is a function that computes the geometric invariants between simplices $\sigma$ and $\tau$.
 The node features are then updated based on the aggregated messages from all four types of adjacencies:

 $E(n)$ equivariant message passing simplicial networks have been shown to perform on par with state-of-the-art approaches for learning on graphs.
 The usage of higher-dimensional emergent simplex learning has been shown to be beneficial without requiring more parameters, leveraging the benefits of topological and geometric methods.
-Furthermore, the results indicate that using geometric information combats over-smoothing, with this effect being stronger in higher dimensions.
+Furthermore, the results indicate that using geometric information combats over-smoothing (i.e. the loss of information due to repeated message passing) with this effect being stronger in higher dimensions.
 However, the computational cost of EMPSNs is still high, which motivates the need for more efficient models that can maintain high expressivity while reducing computational demands.

 <!-- Nin? **ADD SOMETHING ABOUT CLIFFORD GROUP TRANSFORMATION HERE??** -->
 <!-- Vincent: I moved this part to section 2 as it makes more sense to have in the section describing out experiment, rather than in the theoretical background section -->